bvds/andes/docs/guides/manager_guide/README.md

 ### User Information Menu

-Click a user in the Users tab to view information:
+Click a user in the Users tab to view information.

+{@img SpaceMgrUserInfo.png}

 Info tab: